 Please visit the website for more details at www.marlowmethodistchurch.org.uk

-Marlow Museum is located in the Pound Lane car park, by the entrance to Court Garden Leisure Centre, handy to Higginson Park and the town centre.
+Marlow Museum is located by the Pound Lane car park, by the entrance to Court Garden Leisure Centre, handy to Higginson Park and the town centre.
 Lots of interest and information about Marlow and the surrounding area, people, places, buildings, historical items, in a compact space.
 Please visit our website for opening times and more information.
 Admission is free.

 tel: 01628 485474

 Marlow Town Twinning Association

 Marlow is twinned with Marly-Le-Roi near Paris in France and Budavar which is a district within Budapest, the capital of Hungary.

 To find out more and for details of both twinning organisations, please visit our website at www.marlowtowntwinning.co.uk

 The Marlow Social Club is a social group of over 60 people who meet at 8pm on the first Tuesday of every month to listen to a talk or to a choir, or get involved in some form of arts or entertainment.
 In addition we have social events throughout the year, such as a dinner and dance, or an extravaganza such as a "Mary Poppins"-themed evening.
 We were originally a wine-makers club but no-one makes their own wine any more, but we still enjoy wine and beer.

 The membership Secretary, Jeanette Wilson, can be contacted at firstname.lastname@example.org or on 01628483294.